Free Initial Meeting: 412.780.0008

 Where Enforcement is Likely

-There are at least two instances where enforcement of the non-compete will be likely: (1) where trade secrets are involved, and (2) where the non-compete agreement occurs in the context of the sale of a business.
+There are at least two instances where enforcement of the non-compete (or non competition) clause will be likely in PA: (1) where trade secrets are involved, and (2) where the non-compete agreement occurs in the context of the sale of a business.